-- 1-8 (1) The Benchers must hold an annual general meeting of the members of the Society each year. - (2) Subject to subrule (3) and Rule 1-9 [Telephone connections], the Executive Committee may determine the place and time of the annual general meeting. - (3) Unless the Benchers direct otherwise, the President must preside at the annual general meeting from a location in the City of Vancouver. - (4) At the annual general meeting, the Benchers must present a report of their proceedings since the last annual general meeting. - (5) At least 60 days before an annual general meeting, the Executive Director must, by electronic or other means, distribute to Benchers and members of the Society in good standing a notice of the date and time of the meeting. - (6) In order to be considered at the annual general meeting, a resolution must be - (a) signed by at least 2 members of the Society in good standing, and - (b) received by the Executive Director at least 40 days before the annual general meeting. - (7) At least 21 days before an annual general meeting, the Executive Director must, by electronic or other means, make available to Benchers and members of the Society in good standing - (a) a notice containing the following information: - (i) the locations at which the meeting is to be held, and - (ii) each resolution received in accordance with subrules (6), and - (b) the audited financial statement of the Society for the previous calendar year. - (8) The accidental failure to comply with any requirement under subrule (5) or (7) does not invalidate anything done at the annual general meeting.
+- 1-8 (1) The Benchers must hold an annual general meeting of the members of the Society each year. - (2) Subject to subrule (3) and Rule 1-9 [Telephone connections], the Executive Committee may determine the place and time of the annual general meeting. - (3) Unless the Benchers direct otherwise, the President must preside at the annual general meeting from a location in the City of Vancouver. - (4) At the annual general meeting, the Benchers must present a report of their proceedings since the last annual general meeting. - (5) At least 60 days before an annual general meeting, the Executive Director must issue a notice of the date and time of the annual general meeting. - (6) In order to be considered at the annual general meeting, a resolution must be - (a) signed by at least 2 members of the Society in good standing, and - (b) received by the Executive Director at least 35 days before the annual general meeting. - (6.1) On receipt of a resolution under subrule (6), the Executive Director must promptly issue a notice of the resolution, including the text of the resolution and the names of the 2 members who signed it. - (6.2) Not later than 21 days before the annual general meeting, the 2 members who signed a resolution submitted under subrule (6) may, by notifying the Executive Director in writing, - (a) withdraw the resolution, or - (b) make changes to the resolution. - (7) Before advance voting is permitted under Rule 1-13.1 [Voting in advance of general meeting] and at least 16 days before an annual general meeting, the Executive Director must issue - (a) a notice containing the following information: - (i) the locations at which the meeting is to be held, - (ii) each resolution received in accordance with subrule (6), with any changes submitted under subrule (6.2), unless the resolution has been withdrawn under that subrule, and

+- (iii) notice of advance voting if it is to be permitted under Rule 1-13.1, and (b) the audited financial statement of the Society for the previous calendar year. - (8) The accidental failure to comply with any requirement under subrule (5), (6.1) or (7) does not invalidate anything done at the annual general meeting. - (9) A notice or other document required to be issued under this rule must be made available to Benchers and members in good standing by electronic or other means.